Low Nickel Diet for Nickel Allergy

 Whole Grain

-FOODS LOW IN NICKEL CONTENT (GF= gluten free) Some may aggravate symptoms even though they are low in nickel: red wine, beer, herring, mackerel, tuna, onion, tomato, carrot, onion, apple and citrus. some tolerated when cooked.
+Some foods low in nickel may aggravate symptoms even though they are low in nickel: red wine, beer, herring, mackerel, tuna, onion, tomato, carrot, onion, apple and citrus.
+Some tolerated when cooked.

 1/2 & 1/2